baihuqian/baihuqian.github.io/_posts/HomeNetworking/2019-09-14-secure-home-network-block-ad-with-pi-hole.md

 However, DNS-Over-HTTPS is not the standard protocol and is not supported by all devices.
 Therefore, we want to set it up centrally in our network.

 This post will go through the setup of [Pi-Hole](https://github.com/pi-hole/pi-hole), a DNS sinkhole that protects your devices from unwanted content, and [configuring DNS-Over-HTTPS on Pi-hole](https://docs.pi-hole.net/guides/dns-over-https/) to avoid DNS snooping and hijacking.
+I also include an excellent post on setting up Pi-Hole in a docker container on Synology NAS.

 # Install and Configure Pi-Hole
 You should install Pi-Hole on a long-running device in your network.
 It is not recommended to install it on your router as it is not supposed to have custom software installed on it.
 You can install it on a [Raspberry Pi](https://www.raspberrypi.org/), or a computer if you have spares around.
 In my case I have a spare NUC and I install Ubuntu Server on it and run it in the server closet with my routers.